belle2/basf2/index.rst

-Belle 2 Software Documentation
+Belle II Software Documentation
 ==============================

-This document contains documentation of the Belle 2 Software, its command line tools and the Python programming interface.
+This document contains documentation of the Belle II software, its command line tools and the Python programming interface.

 .. note:: Generated on |today| for release |release|, commit |version|.

-In case of questions regarding the Belle 2 Software or for additional information, please check `Belle 2 Questions <https://questions.belle2.org>`_.
+In case of questions regarding the Belle II software or for additional information, please check `Belle II Questions <https://questions.belle2.org>`_.

-.. tip:: If you are new to the Belle 2 Software, you might want to take a look
+.. tip:: If you are new to the Belle II software, you might want to take a look
     at the :ref:`onlinebook`, a series of lessons that get you started in no time!

 ----